Q&A: How virus is impacting Asia’s cruises and passengers

 The virus may not have much impact on cruise bookings outside of Asia, says UBS analyst Robin Farley.
 Past experience shows that concerns about viruses usually remain regional, she said.

-Cruise companies could be hurt by lower passenger volumes coming out of Asia, however.
+Cruise companies will likely see lower passenger volumes coming out of Asia.
 The association said its members expected 4.2 million passengers from Asia this year, or 12.5% of all passengers.
 That would be up from 3.4 million in 2016.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.